Skip to main content

 • SMO 2: International Education Standards

-In order to use the AIPA designation and practice as a qualified accountant, an individual must hold an eligible accounting qualification from an accredited university or hold an eligible statutory registration with Australian Securities and Investments Commission or/and Tax Practitioners Board (TPB).
-AIPAs may then pursue the MIPA designation by completing Stage 1 of IPA’s Program which is offered in collaboration with Deakin University and is a six-unit curriculum.
-In order to complete Stage 1 of IPA’s Program and advance to the MIPA designation, individuals must complete three years’ of practical experience.
-The IPA offers a Mentored Experience Program (MEP) that is designed to provide a structured approach to the practical experience component.
+In order to use the AIPA designation and practice as a qualified accountant, an individual must hold an eligible accounting qualification from an accredited university or hold an eligible statutory registration with either ASIC and/or the TPB.
+AIPAs may then pursue the MIPA designation by completing Stage 1 of IPA’s Program which is offered in collaboration with Deakin University.
+In order to complete Stage 1 of IPA’s Program and advance to the MIPA designation, individuals must complete at least three years’ of practical experience.
+IPA offers a Mentored Experience Program (MEP) that is designed to provide a structured approach to the practical experience component.
 The MEP is a work-experience based program guided by a mentor and is a support mechanism for the remainder of IPA members’ career development.
-Finally, all IPA members must adhere to and report on CPD obligations; the IPA will conduct a biennial random audit check to ensure that members are meeting these requirements.
+All IPA members must adhere to and report on their CPD obligations.
+IPA conducts an annual audit of practitioners and a triennial audit of non-practitioners to ensure compliance.

-IPA reports that it maintains ongoing monitoring and implementation of all changes to the IES, including an increased focus on an output-based approach to professional accountancy education.
+IPA maintains ongoing monitoring and implementation of all changes to the IES, including an increased focus on an output-based approach to professional accountancy education.
 To this end, the IPA’s professional program and CPD programming are reviewed and updated to take into account developments to ensure a practical and effective approach to education and training outcomes.
-The institute notes that it completely overhauled the Professional Practice Program for new Professional Practice Certificate holders by developing new exams which more rigorously test the learning outcomes.
-IPA’s events and CPD calendar offers a range of training activities and the institute also offers online training to support mobile access.
+IPA completely overhauled the Professional Practice Program, including the content and exams.
+IPA’s events and CPD program offer a range of training activities, including in person, online and hybrid events.
+IPA offers over 500 events per annum.

 Current Status: Sustain